Bhilwara: Road connectivity

 National Highway No. 758 (Kota-Ladpura-Bhilwara-Gangapur-Rajsamand-Udaipur) passes through the district.
 The length of this highway is 146 km and other NH 148D (Bhim-Gulabpura-Uniara).

 The total road length in the district was 3,883 km on 31 March 2000.

 With a government bus depot in the heart of the city, Bhilwara is connected to all the important cities of Rajasthan and other states.
 Many private service providers are available.
-Bhilwara is well connected by road to capital city Jaipur and distance is 253 kilometre.
+Bhilwara is well connected by road to the capital city Jaipur and the distance is 253 kilometres.

 Rail transport

 The city is served by Bhilwara railway station.
 A broad gauge railway line connecting Ajmer, Jodhpur, Jaipur, Kota, Indore Junction, Ujjain, Delhi, Bharatpur, Agra, Gwalior, Lucknow, Kanpur, Allahabad, Patna, Kolkata, Chittorgarh, Udaipur, Mavli Jn., Ratlam, Vadodara, Surat, Mumbai and Hyderabad passes through the district.
 Kota (160 km) is the convenient railway station to provide connectivity to the southern states of Karnataka, Andhra Pradesh, Tamil Nadu and Kerala.

-Ajmer (130 km) is one of major nearby railway station/junction for connectivity to other major cities like Delhi and Ahmedabad.
+Ajmer (130 km) is one of the major nearby railway stations/junctions for connectivity to other major cities like Delhi and Ahmedabad.